-The commission meets Wednesday in hopes of wrapping up its report on the tax.
-New Hampshire applies the 5.5 percent tax to two categories: inpatient and outpatient hospital net revenues.
+The federal government allows states to apply their hospital taxes to 19 categories.
+New Hampshire applies the tax to two categories: inpatient and outpatient hospital net revenues.
 The state also taxes two other categories — nursing homes and intermediate care facilities — under a different law.